Should you rent a car in Iceland? Good question.

 It can be expensive to rent a car in Iceland, but it can also be done on a budget.
 Doing your research is the key to success.

-We always recommend checking out reviews on car rentals, to make sure you make an informed rental decision.
+We always recommend checking out reviews on car rentals, especially in Iceland, to make sure you make an informed rental decision.

 Of course, we don't mean turning to a rent-a-wreck type rental, as that only leads to problems down the road.
 But we mean looking at different types of vehicles, even sacrificing a few years off the model can go a long way.